pbradshawusc/treasureHunters/GameDesignDoc.md

     - Potential to add a countdown timer to reset the level and disable movement until the timer hits 0.
   - As cars, logs, and alligators pass through the edges of the screen, they will delete themselves to free up memory.
     - New cars, logs, and alligators will randomly spawn at designated points and slide into view.
-  - Text boxes with labels and appropiate values will show the time, score, and remaining lives at the top of the screen.
+  - Text boxes with labels and appropiate values will show the time, score at the bottom of the screen and remaining lives at the top of the screen.
   - Pressing "P" will pause the game and send the game to the pause screen.

 ###Pause Screen